2021 COVERAGE YEAR

 Visit medi-cal.ca.gov to find out how to apply for coverage.

-California is the first state to provide its residents who did not previously qualify for financial help (because they earned more than 400% of the Federal Poverty level) with state-funded premium assistance, called the California Premium Subsidy.
-For those eligible, the California Premium Subsidy sets a limit on how much one pays for their medical premium based on a percentage of their annual income.
-The amount of premium assistance that Californians can qualify for depends on age, household income and size, and the cost of affordable health care coverage in their region.
-State and federal premium assistance are only available for medical plans purchased through Covered California.
+Advanced Premium Tax Credit (APTC), also called a subsidy, is federally funded financial assistance for health plan premiums.
+For those who are eligible, it sets a limit on how much one pays based on a percentage of their annual income.
+The amount of premium assistance that one can qualify for depends on age, household income and size, and the cost of affordable health care coverage in their region.
+Premium assistance is only available for medical plans purchased through Covered California.

 A health insurance policy determines the types of medical services or benefits you are covered for, which doctors you can see, and what hospitals you can visit.
 Your plan also determines what you pay for care and services.